Vitamin D and Sun Exposure What Your Doctor Is Afraid to Tell You

 Incidentally, most sunscreens don’t block UVA rays.
 It’s interesting to note that skin cancer rates have increased since the introduction of sunscreens, and they tend to rise just after an area has a major public awareness campaign about the need to wear sunscreen.

-"The Healing Power of Vitamin D and Sunlight"
+Dr. Michael Holick "The Healing Power of Vitamin D and Sunlight"

-in the sunscreens may be causing the cancers.
+At first glance, it seems logical to think that the toxic chemicals in the sunscreens may be causing the cancers.
 But some scientists have another theory.
 UVA rays also cause sun damage, they just don’t cause burning.
 So, the wearing of sunscreen is allowing people to be exposed to solar rays for longer periods of time without burning.
 And usually, the people who are most apt to put on sunscreen are those with very fair skin.
 So sunscreens may actually do you a disservice in the long run by preventing you from getting vitamin d from sun AND allowing you to stay in the sun much longer than you otherwise would without them.

-How much Vitamin D from Sun do you Really Get?
+How Much Vitamin D From Sun

 Well, the answer is – it depends.
 How much vitamin d from sun you get depends upon where you live, how intense the sun is, how much cloud cover, time of year, how dark your skin is and how much skin you actually expose.
 But sun exposure to the arms and legs for 10-15 minutes per day should provide between 3000-20,000 IU’s per day of Vitamin D from sun for those with light skin.
-The Dept. of Laboratory Medicine and Pathobiology, University of Toronto, Mount Sinai Hospital, Ontario, Canada states, "Total-body sun exposure easily provides the equivalent of 250 microg (10,000 IU) vitamin D..."
-If you have dark skin, you’ll need between 5 to 20 times more exposure for the same amount of Vitamin D from sun.
-For light-skinned people, for those with poor Vitamin D Absorption and for vegetarians and vegans who need a source of Vegan Vitamin D- sunlight is the cheapest and most efficient way to get enough Vitamin D- from sun.
+The Dept. of Laboratory Medicine and Pathobiology, University of Toronto, Mount Sinai Hospital, Ontario, Canada states that most people can easily get 10,000 IU's of vitamin D, some sources claim that it can be up to 20,000 IU's per day from the sun.

 And the benefit of getting your Vitamin D and sun exposure together is that there is absolutely no risk of Overdose on Vitamin D when getting your Vitamin D from sun.
-However, even getting regular sun exposure may not get you enough Vitamin D.

-on young people living in Hawaii who did not wear sunscreen and got an average of 11 hours per week of sun exposure showed that 51% of them were not getting enough Vitamin D from Sun and were still Vitamin D deficient!
+However, even getting regular sun exposure may not get you enough Vitamin D. This study entitled Low Vitamin D Status despite Abundant Sun Exposure was done on young people living in Hawaii who did not wear sunscreen and got an average of 11 hours per week of sun exposure showed that 51% of them were not getting enough Vitamin D from Sun and were still Vitamin D deficient!
 So while the jury is still out about how much sun you need and even IF you should have any sun at all - if you choose to get your Vitamin D from sun exposure, DON'T GET BURNED!!

 Next --->